Juliet and Kelly Starrett on the indoor rower

 Pros

-• Dissolves easily with no gritty texture, making it easy to mix into any beverage
+• Ultrafine micronized powder dissolves completely with no grit or clumping, making it easy to mix into any beverage

-• Backed by 25+ years of research, ensuring its effectiveness and safety
+• Backed by 25+ years of research on creatine monohydrate's effectiveness and safety

 Cons